Ingridfiv/ingridsblog/content/FL letters.md

 Also: have a long list of books and articles sent to FL from his colleages and friends.
 Ca 150 individuals.

+Insert pictures of letters in UT
+Links to those digitised

+MENTION and explain (can't travel and see/too dear to order) Zunz archiv ones and add a page to the spreadsheet of letters